Helping in School

 Every morning parents are welcome to come into school and into their child’s class.
 On Friday mornings we have ‘LearnShare’ time which is when parents are free to look through their child’s books/learning for that week, talk about next steps with their children and practise any targets that children have been given.

-The group meets to plan and organise fundraising events such as the Annual Summer Fayre, school discos, quiz nights, Christmas events and other social events, as well as to discuss various issues concerned with school.
+The group meets to plan and organise fundraising events such as the school discos, Christmas events and other social events, as well as to discuss various issues concerned with school.
 Coming to the meetings does not commit parents to helping or becoming involved if they do not wish.
 The money raised is used, in consultation with the staff, to provide additional resources and equipment for the children.